CloversChemistry/CloversChemistry.github.io/_pages/teaching/teaching.md

 ### CHEM 161/162: General Chemisrty
 Assisted students with both hands on experiments and online projects.
 ### CHEM 464/465: Physical/Inorganic Chemistry
 An integrated approach to inorganic synthesis and physical measurement.
+Helped studemts with in lab synthesis and purification of inorganic compounds along with performing online computational studies.
+### CHEM 454: Organic Spectroscopy
+Identification of organic compounds by spectroscopic methods: infrared, nuclear magnetic resonance, ultraviolet and mass spectroscopy.
+Laboratory work includes application of spectroscopy in identifying unknowns with confirmation by chemical methods.

 <br><br>
 [Return to top](/teaching/#table-of-contents)